morgankenyon/BenchmarkExamples/README.md

 # Articles

 It is my desire to also develop my writing skills.
 A blog article will cover and explain every benchmark contained in this library.
-At the moment I am writing exclusively on [medium](https://medium.com/@morgankenyon) but ideally would get my own blog at some point.
+At the moment I am writing on [medium](https://medium.com/@morgankenyon) and [dev.to](https://dev.to/morganw09) but will create my own blog at some point.

 Current Blog Posts: